OSGeo/gdal/doc/source/programs/gdal_pipeline.rst

 Details for options can be found in :ref:`gdal_raster_footprint`.

+* polygonize

+.. program-output:: gdal pipeline --help-doc=polygonize

+Details for options can be found in :ref:`gdal_raster_polygonize`.

 The following steps accept raster vector and generate raster output:

 * grid